 Parallel Terracing

 Constructions should be kept as parallel as possible because they are the simplest for farming operations.
 If the slope prevents that, they are constructed using land-leveling techniques.
-Although it makes moving machines easier, it is labor-, money-, and time-intensive.
+Although it makes moving machines easier, it is labour-, money-, and time-intensive.
 In this context, it will occasionally make sense to leave those portions alone and cover them in perennial vegetation or use them as grass rivers.

 An illustration of a crop grown via terrace farming